zama-ai/tfhe-rs/tfhe/docs/shortint/tutorial.md

 ## Computing and decrypting

-With our `server_key` and encrypted values, we can now do an addition and then decrypt the result.
+With the `server_key`, addition is now possible over encrypted values.
+The resulting plaintext is recovered after the decryption with the secret client key.

 ```rust
 use tfhe::shortint::prelude::*;